troelsfrostholm/here/README.md

 # README #

-Here is a bash script that enables the use of bookmarks when navigating folders in the shell.
+"Here" is a bash script that enables the use of bookmarks when navigating folders in the shell.

 ### Installation (Linux and Mac)
 1. Clone the repository with `git clone git@bitbucket.org:troelsfrostholm/here.git`